johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL1.2 Four Fundamentals of Flight.md

 **Aerodynamic Principles**
 ![[Forces in Stabilized Flight]]

-**Discussion**
-- What happens, during straight-and-level flight, if you add throttle?
-Why?
-- What happens, during straight-and-level flight, if you extend flaps?
-Why?

 **In Practice**
 1. Always be [[scanning for traffic]]!
 2. Use the visual horizon to maintain direction and pitch attitude ([[NoseReferenceForSL.jpeg|image]])